ice09/fractal-circles-integration/README.md

 * The signed Secret Token in the Webhook callback is not verified.
 * For simplicity, it is assumed that the callback is always an approval (no rejection) and has to be called for whitelisting.
+* Wallet address is currently a randomly generated Ethereum address.
+In real life, it should be the CRC Token address of the Circles User.

 ### Additional Information